 Once the infested firewood is at a safer distance, get in touch with a pest control professional.
 Outdoor infestations can be incredibly tricky to deal with, especially without the help of pesticides.
 A qualified technician will be able to devise a personalized plan to eliminate the insects quickly, safely, and reliably.

-Pest Control Experts in Seattle WA
+Pest Control Experts in Bellevue WA

 Struggling with bugs in your firewood?
 The experts at United Pest Solutions are here to help!
-With decades of experience serving the greater Seattle WA area, our team knows how to resolve outdoor infestations even with our rainy climate.
+With decades of experience serving the greater Bellevue WA area, our team knows how to resolve outdoor infestations even with our rainy climate.
 All of our treatments use environmentally responsible products that are carefully selected based on your unique needs.
 With same and next day appointments, we’ll be able to get your firewood pest-free in no time!